 Indochina that also provided opportunities to gather intelligence.

-the Battle of the Atlantic prompted the Roosevelt administration to put
+in the Battle of the Atlantic prompted the Roosevelt

-same tankers to transport the petroleum products Japan was continuing
+these same tankers to transport the petroleum products Japan was

 On 16 June 1941, Interior Secretary Harold Ickes tried to stop oil shipments to Japan on the purported grounds that a shortage of petroleum products was hampering defense work.
 Though Roosevelt quickly called off the embargo, Ickes and assistant Secretary of State Dean Acheson began work on a proposal to require export licensing of all oil exports.
 At the same time, proposals were floated in the Roosevelt administration to begin preemptive purchases of cobalt, mercury, chromium, and carbon black to keep them out of the hands of the Japanese, both to put economic pressure on Japan and to prevent Japan acting as a purchasing agent for Germany.
 Chilean copper had already been preemptively purchased, in February 1941, but as an essential defense commodity.
 Supplies of the other commodities were ample and the preemptive purchases would have marked a shift to open economic warfare.
 Roosevelt ultimately declined to support the proposed policy.

 The path to war was set in Japan on 2 July 1941, at a Conference in the Imperial Presence.
 The conference decided on a policy of southward expansion or "Southward Ho!"
 (Prange 1988) while keeping Japan's options open in case of a Russian collapse.
 The conference report noted:

 In carrying out the plans outlined in the foregoing article, we will not be deterred by the possibility of being involved in a war with England and America.

 The Japanese government might have eased much of the tension in

 the Pacific and avoided war with the United States by denouncing

 the Tripartite Pact at this time.
 Such a response to the